COVID-19 Project Mons Belgium

 Dr. Perseverance Chikide

-Dr. Perseverance Chikide is a medical doctor and public health professional with over six years of multidisciplinary experience encompassing humanitarian clinical work, clinical research, monitoring & evaluation, and strategic health programming.
-His strong academic background includes a medical degree and an MSc in Big Data Analytics.
-He is currently pursuing an MPH and completing a course at the MSF UK Academy in Global Health and Humanitarian Medicine.
+Dr. Perseverance Chikide is a Board Member of Doctors Without Borders (MSF) Southern Africa and a medical doctor and public health professional with over six years of experience spanning humanitarian clinical work, clinical research, monitoring and evaluation, and strategic health programming.
+He holds a medical degree, an MSc in Big Data Analytics, and is currently pursuing a Master of Public Health while completing a course at the MSF UK Academy in Global Health and Humanitarian Medicine.

-Currently, Dr. Chikide serves as a Lead Consultant for an M&E project at the Ministry of Health and Child Care in Zimbabwe, where he directs a national-scale process evaluation of the Impilo Electronic Health Record (EHR) system.
-Concurrently, as a Clinical Scientist at Africa Clinical Research Network, he leads three multi-country studies focused on particular diseases of significant public health concern.
+From 2024 to 2025, Dr. Chikide worked with MSF as a Medical Doctor, providing frontline clinical care and contributing to programme data analysis, reporting, and implementation.
+He currently serves as Lead Consultant for a national monitoring and evaluation project at Zimbabwe’s Ministry of Health and Child Care, where he leads a process evaluation of the Impilo Electronic Health Record system.
+In parallel, he is a Clinical Scientist at the Africa Clinical Research Network, overseeing multiple multi-country research studies.